norswap/norswap.github.io/_factory/posts/2026-06-03-0-typescript-type-variable-inference.md

 `x` argument from `quuz` and the type of the `x` parameter from `bar`.
 Even though it can't evaluate the conditional, the types are structurally identical, and the call type checks.

+## Steering Inference With `NoInfer<T>`

+TypeScript offers the built-in utility type `NoInfer` to block inference.
+Instead of using a type variable `T`, you write `NoInfer<T>`, the effect of which is that `T` will not collect candidates from that position.

+Note a minor inconvenience of `NoInfer`: at the time of writing, some IDE tooling (at least IntelliJ) doesn't always see through `NoInfer` and might give you some spurious warnings related to it.

 ## Summary

 We learned about the complex algorithm TypeScript uses to infer function-level type variables when a function call is